The Amazing Race 16: Casting

 Applications were originally due on July 10, 2009, but the deadline was extended.
 Semi-finalist interviews were held in August 2009 and the final casting interviews took place in Los Angeles in September and October 2009.
 Filming took place in November and December 2009.

-Cast
+Contestants

 Notable cast members included Big Brother 11 HouseGuests Jordan Lloyd and Jeff Schroeder, professional bull rider Cord McCoy, and Cleveland Indians third-base coach Steve Smith.
 Caite Upton was the 2007 Miss South Carolina Teen USA, who gained international notoriety after giving a convoluted response to a question asked to her during the Miss Teen USA 2007 pageant.